The best places to travel in June

 Politically divided between the Malaysian states of Sabah and SarawakIndonesia, and Brunei, Borneo is home to one of the world’s oldest rainforests — the ideal habitat for orangutans.

-And, with June-August being the best time to see orangutans in Borneo, wildlife lovers would do well to add this unique destination to their travel wish-list.
+And, with June-August being the best time to see orangutans in Borneo, wildlife lovers would do well to add this unique destination to their travel wish list.

 As for where to see orangutans in Borneo, you have a few options, with Tanjung Puting National Park — a UNESCO Biosphere Reserve — being of special note.

-Located in Kalimantan, Indonesia’s name for its share of Borneo, you’ll need to travel to Pangkalanbun by air and then head to the riverside village of Kumai.
+Located in Kalimantan, Indonesia’s name for its share of Borneo, you’ll need to travel to Pangkalan Bun by air and then head to the riverside village of Kumai.

-From here, a klotok (local motorised boat) or a speedboat will take you upriver to the heart of the park.
+From here, a klotok (local motorized boat) or a speedboat will take you upriver to the heart of the park.
 Once inside, you can witness orangutan feeding sessions at one of three park outposts.

 Orangutans aside, the park plays host to proboscis monkeys, clouded leopards, civets, sun bears, several species of deer, and 230+ species of bird.